diaaanek/e-comm/README.md

 ## E-commerce UI

-## Created a themed shopping application sample made with React.
-Used custom styling instead of normally using framework like Bootstrap, if I had more time I would fix responsiveness, color theme, and add in more features.
+Created a themed shopping application sample UI made with React.
+Used custom styling instead of normally using framework like Bootstrap/Material, if I had more time I would fix responsiveness, create more modern/uniform theme, and add in more features.

 ### Features:

 - Fetches from json file to load store data
-- User is able to hover over product card to "Add to cart"
+- User is able to hover over product card to "Add to cart" and remove from cart
-- Click on art palette icon to change theme/layout of application to dark mode, used Sass mixins
+- Click on art palette icon 🎨 to change theme/layout of application to dark mode, used Sass mixins, theme is held in state, renders dynamically on toggle

 ### To do: